rsmp-nordic/tlc_programming/stage-based.md

 A program is invalid if the stages cannot be extended/shortened so that the actual cycle time matches the cycle time defined for the program.

-## Switching Programs
-A program switch can occur only at the stage specied inm `switch`.
-The switch happens at the start of the stage.

-It's allowed to switch between programs using different control strategies.
-But whether you switch to a program with the same or different control strategy, the current and target programs must have compatible signal states at the switch point.

-When a switch is requested the controller continues until the switch point, then continues from the switch point in the target program.

-Once the program has switched, a new target offset is determined and the offset is gradually moved to the target, using the mechanism defined for the type of strategy of the target program.

 ## Faults
 The controller must respect all safety constraints (minimum green, intergreen, etc.).
 Invalid configurations or unsafe transitions result in a fault.
 Programs should be validated using a simulator or test tool before deployment.

-If a fault occurs, the controller immediately switches to the fault program.